GDG-MGMCOET/JS-WORKSHOP/m06-functions/notes.md

 # Module 06 — Functions

 ## Goal

 Understand how to write reusable code blocks (functions), manage scope, and work with callbacks.

 ## What is a Function?

-- A function is a reusable block of code that does a specific task.
+- A function is a reusable block of code that perform a specific task.

 ## Function Declaration